Ganon: You went through nine dungeons? Your shield can always protect you, if you so choose

 - In Project M, Pit gained an upward shield attack for extra K.O. power.

-- Reyn, the resident Mighty Glacier party member of Xenoblade Chronicles specializes in a shield/lance hybrid weapon called a driver, and can use it to stun toppled enemies with his Shield Bash art, notable for having the lowest cooldown of all moves capable of causing the effect.
+- Reyn, the resident Mighty Glacier party member of Xenoblade specializes in a shield/lance hybrid weapon called a driver, and can use it to stun toppled enemies with his Shield Bash art, notable for having the lowest cooldown of all moves capable of causing the effect.

 - Estelle and Flynn from Tales of Vesperia both utilize shield bashes in some of their artes.